-- I have the right to have the plan pay my retirement benefits in the QJSA form of payment and I am giving up that right; - I may receive less money than I would have received under the QJSA form of payment; - I am signing this form voluntarily; - · I can change this In-Service Withdrawal Request Form prior to commencement of benefits.
-After benefits begin, I cannot change my form of payment; - I can transfer funds in my account up until the date my funds are distributed; - If my benefit is not distributed within 180 days from the date I sign this form, my election is no longer valid and a new distribution form will be required; - My account may be assessed a distribution fee as outlined in the Summary Plan Description/Fee Disclosures; - The distribution cannot be made any earlier than 7 days from the date I received this form.
+- I have the right to have the plan pay my retirement benefits in the QJSA form of payment and I am giving up that right; - · I may receive less money than I would have received under the QJSA form of payment; - · I am signing this form voluntarily; - If I do not sign this Distribution Request Form, then I will receive payments from the plan in the QJSA form of payment; - · I can change this Distribution Request Form prior to the commencement of benefits.
+After benefits begin, I cannot change my form of payment; - I can transfer funds in my account up until the date my funds are distributed: - · If my benefit is not distributed within 180 days from the date I sign this form, my election is no longer valid and a new distribution form will be required; - My account may be assessed a distribution fee as outlined in the Summary Plan Description/Fee Disclosures; - The distribution cannot be made any earlier than 7 days from the date this form was received.
 The date I received this form was .
 (If left blank, it will be assumed the date of your signature is the date you received this form.) - My spouse must consent if my balance is greater than \$5,000. - The processing of my benefit will be delayed if this form is not completed in its entirety. - My spouse and I are legally separated and I have a court order to that effect.
 Note: A qualified domestic relations order (QDRO) may require you to obtain your spouse's or ex-spouse's consent.
 Please include court order or, if applicable, the QDRO.